Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark

 \section{Universal NER: Statistics and Analysis}

-This section presents an overview of the Universal NER (\shortname) dataset. \shortname{}~v1 adds an NER annotation layer to 18 datasets (primarily treebanks from UD) and covers 12 geneologically and typologically diverse languages: Cebuano, Danish, German, English, Croatian, Portuguese, Russian, Slovak, Serbian, Swedish, Tagalog, and Chinese\footnote{Languages sorted by their ISO 639-1/639-2 codes \citep{ISO639-1,ISO639-2}}.
-Overall, \shortname{}~v1 contains nine full datasets with training, development, and test splits over eight languages, three evaluation sets for lower-resource languages (\textsc{tl} and \textsc{ceb}), and a parallel evaluation benchmark spanning six languages.
+This section presents an overview of the Universal NER (\shortname) dataset. \shortname{}~v1 adds a NER annotation layer to 19 datasets (primarily treebanks from UD).
+It covers 13 geneologically and typologically diverse languages: Cebuano, Danish, German, English, Croatian, Narabizi, Portuguese, Russian, Slovak, Serbian, Swedish, Tagalog, and Chinese\footnote{Languages sorted by their ISO 639-1/639-2 codes \citep{ISO639-1,ISO639-2}}.
+Overall, \shortname{}~v1 contains ten full datasets with training, development, and test splits over nine languages, three evaluation sets for lower-resource languages (\textsc{tl} and \textsc{ceb}), and a parallel evaluation benchmark spanning six languages.